 Trademark Class 43 in India: Hotels, Restaurants & Accommodation Services

 “A brand is no longer what we tell the consumer it is; it is what consumers tell each other it is.”: Scott Cook.
 In India’s bustling hospitality scene, this truth decides who succeeds and who fades away.
 You can serve great food and design inviting spaces, but your brand shapes how people remember you.
-In a crowded market of cafés and boutique hotels, you must protect that brand under trademark class for restaurant and hospitality services.
+That’s why protecting your identity under Trademark Class 43, which covers restaurant and hospitality services, is essential.
+In a crowded market of cafes and boutique hotels, safeguarding your brand ensures that your business stands out for the right reasons.

 Protecting your brand does more than prevent imitation; it builds trust.
 When customers recognize your name, logo, or identity, they feel secure in choosing your business.
 It also sets you apart from competitors and strengthens your presence in a crowded market.
 Consider famous brands like Domino’s Pizza and Taj Hotels.
 Their names and logos are instantly recognizable, and customers associate them with quality, reliability, and a consistent experience.